FeelingFun/sxtools/README.md

 ### Toggle All Layers
 Flips the visibility of all layers from their current state

-Blend mode selection is similar to popular 2D paint programs:
+### Blend mode selection
+Is similar to popular 2D paint programs:

 **Alpha** - the regular transparency blend